-Several different compression algorithms are supported by the CDF library.
+The CDF library supports several different compression algorithms.
 When compression is specified for a CDF or one of its variables, the compression algorithm to be used must be selected.
 There will be trade-offs between the different compression algorithms regarding execution performance and disk space savings.